FusionAuth/terraform-provider-fusionauth/docs/resources/theme.md

 * `account_webauthn_delete` - (Optional) A FreeMarker template that is rendered when the user requests the /account/webauthn/delete path.
 This page contains a form that allows a user to delete a WebAuthn passkey.
 * `account_webauthn_index` - (Optional) A FreeMarker template that is rendered when the user requests the /account/webauthn/ path.
 This page displays an authenticated user’s registered WebAuthn passkeys.
 Additionally, it provides links to delete an existing passkey and register a new passkey.
 * `confirmation_required` - (Optional) A FreeMarker template that is rendered when the user requests the /confirmation-required path.
 This page is displayed when a user attempts to complete an email based workflow that did not begin in the same browser.
 For example, if the user starts a forgot password workflow, and then opens the link in a separate browser the user will be shown this panel.
+* `data` - (Optional) An object that can hold any information about the Theme that should be persisted.
+* `default_messages` - (Optional) A properties file formatted String containing at least all of the message keys defined in the FusionAuth shipped messages file.

+~> **Note:** `default_messages` Is Required if not copying an existing Theme.

 * `email_complete` - (Optional) A FreeMarker template that is rendered when the user requests the /email/complete path.
 This page is used after a user has verified their email address by clicking the URL in the email.
 After FusionAuth has updated their user object to indicate that their email was verified, the browser is redirected to this page.
 * `email_sent` - (Optional) A FreeMarker template that is rendered when the user requests the /email/sent path.
 This page is used after a user has asked for the verification email to be resent.
 This can happen if the URL in the email expired and the user clicked it.
 In this case, the user can provide their email address again and FusionAuth will resend the email.
 After the user submits their email and FusionAuth re-sends a verification email to them, the browser is redirected to this page.
 * `email_verification_required` - (Optional) A FreeMarker template that is rendered when the user requests the /email/verification-required path.
 This page is rendered when a user is required to verify their email address prior to being allowed to proceed with login.
 This occurs when Unverified behavior is set to Gated in email verification settings on the Tenant.
 * `email_verify` - (Optional) A FreeMarker template that is rendered when the user requests the /email/verify path.
 This page is rendered when a user clicks the URL from the verification email and the verificationId has expired.
 FusionAuth expires verificationId after a period of time (which is configurable).
 If the user has a URL from the verification email that has expired, this page will be rendered and the error will be displayed to the user.
 * `helpers` - (Optional) A FreeMarker template that contains all of the macros and templates used by the rest of the login Theme FreeMarker templates.
 This allows you to configure the general layout of your UI configuration and login theme without having to copy and paste HTML into each of the templates.
 * `index` - (Optional) A FreeMarker template that is rendered when the user requests the / path.
 This is the root landing page.
 This page is available to unauthenticated users and will be displayed whenever someone navigates to the FusionAuth host’s root page.
 Prior to version 1.27.0, navigating to this URL would redirect to /admin and would subsequently render the FusionAuth admin login page.
+* `localized_messages` - (Optional) A Map of localized versions of the messages.
+The key is the Locale and the value is a properties file formatted String.
 * `oauth2_authorize` - (Optional) A FreeMarker template that is rendered when the user requests the /oauth2/authorize path.
 This is the main login page for FusionAuth and is used for all interactive OAuth2 and OpenID Connect workflows.
 * `oauth2_authorized_not_registered` - (Optional) A FreeMarker template that is rendered when the user requests the /oauth2/authorized-not-registered path.
 This page is rendered when a user is not registered and the Application configuration requires registration before FusionAuth will complete the redirect.
 * `oauth2_child_registration_not_allowed` - (Optional) A FreeMarker template that is rendered when the user requests the /oauth2/child-registration-not-allowed path.
 This page contains a form where a child must provide their parent’s email address to ask their parent to create an account for them in a Consent workflow.